LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Mid–late October 2026

-The book launches into the festive gifting window.
-Launch film and social rollout across the LURU and SRGR audiences, ready two weeks prior.
+The book launches into the festive gifting window, with the launch film and social rollout ready two weeks prior.

 The honest note on this timeline